puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 <div class = "lvm-task-number"><p>Task 13:</p></div>

-First, exit your SSH session to return to the your Puppet master.
+First, exit your SSH session to return to the your Puppet master:

     exit

-Use the `puppet cert` tool to list unsigned certificates.
+Use the `puppet cert` tool to list unsigned certificates:

     puppet cert list

-Sign the cert for `hello.puppet.vm`.
+Sign the cert for `hello.puppet.vm`:

     puppet cert sign hello.puppet.vm